 2018 Environmental Commission Members

 The Envirnmental Commission is made up of seven (7) regular members and two (2) alternate members who are appointed by the mayor and serve a three year term.

-Member Kate Murphy Member Benjamin Lampert Member John Tancredi Member John Dey Member Kevin Murphy Member Patricia Soteropoulos Member/Planning Board Torri Van Wie Alternate 1 Stephen Cheng Alternate 2 (Robert) Kyle Muir Council Liaison Len Resto Minutes Secretary Liz Holler
+Member Kate Murphy Member Benjamin Lampert Member John Tancredi Member John Dey Member Kevin Murphy Member Patricia Soteropoulos Member/Planning Board Torri Van Wie Alternate 1 VACANT Alternate 2 (Robert) Kyle Muir Council Liaison Len Resto Minutes Secretary Liz Holler